23 Films That Changed My Life

 [One Percent] of the Story

-For a long time my life revolved around making a lot of money and for the most part I always came first with that money.
-I did give a small amount to charity but in 2011 I was introduced to 1% for the Planet and was inspired to start using my business for good.
+For a long time, my life revolved around making a lot of money.
+For the most part, I put desires first with the money I earned.
+I did give a small amount to charity, but in 2011 I was introduced to 1% for the Planet and was inspired to start using my business for good.
 I watched this film dozens of times and each time was inspired to use my business as an outlet to affect positive change.
-I went above and beyond 1% in my first year and donated around 5-10% of my total business revenue to environmental non-profits.
-Now I’ve vowed to donate 100% of my income to non-profits.
+I went above and beyond 1% in my first year and donated 5-10% of my total business revenue to environmental non-profits.
+Now I’ve vowed to donate 100% of my media income to nonprofits.

 Watch the short film here